Jellytrial/news_classification_webapp/README.md

 Then input news article URL of Gunosy, it will return the category.

 #### 6. Evaluate model
+a.
+Data have to be transformed to the form for evaluation at first in [trans_data](https://github.com/Jellytrial/news_classification_webapp/blob/master/app/trans_data.py).
+`$docker-compose run app python trans_data.py`
+b.
+Then model can be evaluated by command:
 `$docker-compose run app python evaluation.py`

 ## Model evaluation